 IDEA #6: Drawing objects around the house

 We are all almost always surrounded by things whether at home or on the go!
-Often the most ordinary objects can become quite remarkable and good drawing ideas when we start to really observe them.
+Often the most ordinary objects can become quite remarkable and give you an idea what to draw, once you start to observe them.
 Just take a look around you and try to find something that catches your eye.

-Try not to focus on what the object is but rather consider the light and dark values that are present, the composition, and sense of space.
+Another thought – is to try and not focus on what the object is, but rather consider the light and dark values that are present, the composition, and sense of space.
 When you pay attention to the abstract elements of the subject it will make the subject turn from ordinary to extraordinary.